vitalikmorozz/booking/README.md

-# booking
+# Booking App
-Simple application for booking apartments and buying vauchers.
+Simple application for booking apartments and buying vouchers.

+Application build with Express, GraphQL, MongoDB, Mongoose for backend and React, Redux for frontend.